xsherryhe/knights-travails/README.md

-# knights-travails
+This project is program that implements a search algorithm in Ruby to determine the shortest path between two squares on a chess board for a knight.

-A program that shows a chest knight's shortest path between two squares.
+The project primarily demonstrates use of the graph data structure and breadth-first search to solve a problem.